CRISES-URV/eVerification-2/README.md

 This solution can be useful for a typical e-voting system, speciﬁcally in the voting scheme presented by Cramer et al. [1].

+You can find more information about these contributions and how had been desinged and implemented in the conference `PAPER.PDF` presented in Foundations & Practice of Security 2011 called `TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections` [2].

 Software